 For the vast majority of merchants on Shopify, their native integration will likely be the best and fastest way to implement Facebook Conversion API.

-But for merchants that require more control how their Facebook integration is setup, you will likely need to utilize Google Tag Manager server side tagging for this.
+But for merchants require more control how their Facebook integration is setup, you will need to utilize Elevar’s server-side tracking.

-Here is a visual on how this server side tagging process works:
+Here is a visual on how this server-side tracking process works:

-In this example, the SS container is your server that lives on a 1st party domain (e.g. collect.getelevar.com), and enables you full control over all of your tracking.
+In this example, the SS container is a server that routes data from your website on a 1st party domain (e.g. www.yourdomain.com/elevar), and enables you full control over all of your tracking.

-The other benefit to a SS container is the ability to send data from multiple places to use in your tracking:
+If you prefer to use your own GTM server-side container then you have the ability to send data from multiple places to use in your tracking:

 Most channels are releasing updates to allow you to send conversion data even if the user has opted out (or never opted in).